alicela/SDMX-Metadata/doc/uris.md

 ### Publication graph

 The ordinary code lists will be published in the http://rdf.insee.fr/graphes/codes graph.
 The "Thèmes" concept scheme will be published in the http://rdf.insee.fr/graphes/concepts graph.

+## Organizations

+### Insee units

+URIs for Insee units are http://id.insee.fr/organisations/insee/{identifier}, where {identifier} is the lower cased identifier ("timbre") of the unit, for example http://id.insee.fr/organisations/insee/dg75-e001.

+*TODO:* lower case is agains the general rule that URI uses identifier as is.

+### Statistical services of ministries

+For SSMs or other statistical organisations, the URIs are http://id.insee.fr/organisations/{identifier}, where {identifier} is the "sanitized" (diacritics removed, spaces replaced by dashes) short name or accronym of the organization, for example http://id.insee.fr/organisations/drees.

+*TODO:* same remark as above.

+### Publication graph

+All insee units will be published in the http://rdf.insee.fr/graphes/organisations/insee graph; other organizations will be published in the http://rdf.insee.fr/graphes/organisations graph.

+*TODO:* do we need a specific graph for Insee units?

 ## Metadata set